Mazhar004/azure-service-bus/connection_string_based/README.md

-# Azure Service Bus Publisher and Subscriber
+# Azure Service Bus Publisher and Subscriber (Connection String Based)

 This project demonstrates how to use Azure Service Bus to publish and subscribe to messages using a `connection string`.